 Advantages and Disadvantages of the Balance Method

 People who tried other methods of acupuncture are amazed at the results of the Balance Method.
 No wonder it is learned by so many therapists Throughout the world.
 The Balance Method is suitable for almost every medical problem, both physical and mental.
-Acute migraines, ruptured discs, various body aches, knee and shoulder problems, hemorrhoids, anxiety, infertility, – the list goes on.
+Acute migraines, ruptured discs, various body aches, knee and shoulder issues, hemorrhoids, anxiety, infertility – the list goes on.
 It is a comprehensive and holistic treatment method with proven results.

 TCM – Traditional Chinese Medicine

 Traditional Chinese Medicine originated during the 1950s following an order by Mao Tse-Tung – China’s communist ruler.
 Mao, who objected to Chinese medicine because it was considered primitive, tried to destroy it and replace it with Western Medicine.
 Due to severe shortages of Western doctors and public demand, and Western interest in Chinese medicine, Mao changed his order.
 He tried to create modern, cohesive Chinese medicine.
 Anything else was deemed unacceptable.
 The new regime burned many valuable books on Chinese medicine, many doctors imprisoned, and a great deal of knowledge was lost forever.